 What began in 1997 as part of a plan by First United Methodist Church of Montgomery to lead the church into the new millennium quickly grew to offer assistance to all in the River Region in need of quality professional counseling services.

-After affiliating with the Samaritan Institute of Denver, Colorado, The Samaritan Counseling Center (SCC) opened to the public in fall 1999 – its central offices located on the second floor of the FUMC education building.
+After affiliating with the Samaritan Institute (currently the Solihten Institute) of Denver, Colorado, The Samaritan Counseling Center (SCC) opened to the public in fall 1999 – its central offices located on the second floor of the FUMC education building.
 A not-for-profit organization, the Center is committed to providing fully-integrated, team-oriented, cost-efficient mental health services and educational programming that emphasize mind, body, spirit, and community.

 After expansions of satellite offices in Prattville in 2002 and east Montgomery in 2004, SCC opened a new central office at Zelda Road in 2005.
 Since then, the center has experienced substantial growth in the total number of clinical hours, program hours, and new clients served each year as demands have increased for couples counseling, relationship counseling, substance abuse counseling, and other services.